vektorlab/slacksocket/docs/client.md

 **Params**:

 * slacktoken (str): token to authenticate with slack
-* translate (bool): yield events with human-readable user/channel names rather than id. default true
+* translate (bool): yield events with human-readable user/channel names rather than id. default True
 * event_filter (list): Slack event type(s) to filter by.
 Excluding a filter returns all slack events.
 See https://api.slack.com/events for a listing of valid event types.

 **Methods**